maximilian-ho/how-we-teach-ourselves/focusing_on_listening.md

 # Focusing on listening
 Whenever we communicate with others, we focus on listening.
 Instead of giving unsolicited advice, we post it online so that others can look it up themselves.

-**How it works:** We used to be terrible listeners because we were too focused on proving how smart we are.
-Meanwhile, when we focus on listening, we help others to feel smart.
+**How it works:** We used to be terrible listeners because we talked too much.
+Meanwhile, when we focus on listening, we help others feel understood.